Nazeeefa/ELIXIR-TrP-TtT-Using-LMSs-eLPs-for-Training/docs/chapters/chapter_01.md

-## Session 1: Introduction to e-Learning Platforms for training delivery
+## Introduction to e-Learning Platforms for training delivery
 The learning outcomes of session 1 is that learners will be able to:
 - Understand the core functions and benefits of e-learning platforms (LMS).
 - Identify the role of LMS in supporting digital training delivery.